 We don’t have many campaigns, so the above chart reflects this.
 However, demand generation marketers may have dozens of campaigns, and this chart neatly organizes them to identify the most successful ones.

 4. First Touch Conversion Rate By Keyword

-This shows the keywords that are attracting anonymous visitors and coverting them into leads.
-For B2B sales cycles this “discovery” stage is extremely important for generating leads, and sustaining a healthy pipeline.
+This shows the keywords that are attracting anonymous visitors and converting them into leads.
+For B2B sales cycles, this “discovery” stage is extremely important for generating leads and sustaining a healthy pipeline.